kaiser-jan/weather-pwa/README.md

 ##### Altitude missing for searched locations

 For some calculations, like converting between sea-level and surface pressure, or even some APIs to a certain extent (met.no) an altitude value is necessary.
 While geolocation usually provides this, the [nominatim search](https://nominatim.org/release-docs/latest/api/Search/) does not.
-An elevation API, like [from open-meteo](https://open-meteo.com/en/docs/elevation-api) could help with this.
+An elevation API, like [the one from open-meteo](https://open-meteo.com/en/docs/elevation-api) could help with this.

 ## Development